The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Benefits of adopting the UDI can contribute to a more reliable and efficient system of tracking and tracing medical device issues, as well as ensuring correct products are used.

-A UDI can also be stored within electronic health records and will be required on Patient Implant Cards (PICs), adverse event reporting, device incident reporting and recall notices.
+A UDI can also be stored within electronic health records and will be required on Patient Implant Cards (PICs), adverse event reporting, device incident reporting and when undertaking market actions.

 If implemented across the Australian healthcare system, UDI will offer benefits for patients, healthcare facilities, research facilities and the supply chain, such as:

-A UDI is a combination of numbers, symbols and letters allocated by the manufacturer to identify the model of device.
-A UDI will be present on the device label or the device itself, as well as all levels of device packaging.
+A UDI is a combination of numbers, symbols and letters used to identify the model of device.
+A UDI will be present on the device label or the device itself, as well as all applicable levels of device packaging.
 It will not replace any existing labelling.

-- UDI-Production Identifier (UDI-PI) - production specific information that identifies a specific production run of the device.
-This could include values such as batch number, lot number or expiry dates.
-The UDI-PI is on the device and/or labelling but not stored in the AusUDID.
+The UDI-PI part of the UDI is used to identify production information of the device.
+It may include information such as the batch number, lot number or expiry dates.
+The UDI-PI is not included in the AusUDID.

 Purpose of UDI